Last Updated: 25/11/2020

 Do you need colour management?
 If you deal with the assessment or editing of images on-screen, you certainly do.
 Perhaps have a look here colour management, why me?

-ideally, set up right, colour management should be an invisible helper.
-Like the computerised engine system of a modern car, if you're aware it's there and that it's important enough to keep well maintained, that's enough.
+Ideally, set up right, colour management should be an invisible helper.
+Like the computerised engine system of a modern car, if you understand its function and appreciate that it's important enough to keep well maintained, that's enough.

 You can get started with help for free from Neil Barstow, please click here, read the info and use the link to get in touch.